IshanTaldekar/Go-Back-N-UDP/README.md

 ## Execution, Testing, and Results

-The program has been thoroughly tested and performes to the specifications.
+The program has been thoroughly tested and performs to the specifications.
 It is able to handle upto 90% (the maximum drop rate) of the packets being lost in transit.

 ### 50% packet loss